Ashampoo Burning Studio is a capable disc burning suite which also finds room for some unexpected and interesting features.

 But the program also create Autostart discs, which display interactive menus that appear when the disc is inserted.
-These can launch files or documents, open a folder, link to a web page and more, and are a great way to properly present information to the recipient of your disc.
+These can launch files or documents, send an email, link to a web page and more, and are a great way to properly present information to the recipient of your disc.

 It's a similar story when you need to create video DVDs.
 Just like the competition, you're able to drag and drop in a few source videos and burn them to a PAL or NTSC video.
-But that's just the start.
-Burning Studio 14 can also trim, cut or split your videos; add soundtracks to a movie; create video slideshows from your images, with custom transitions and subtitles, and more.
+But Burning Studio can also trim, cut or split your videos; add soundtracks to a movie; create video slideshows from your images, with custom transitions and subtitles, and more.

-And there's plenty of power elsewhere.
-You can easily create or rip audio CDs, for instance.
-You're able to burn, create or browse disc images (ASHDISC, CUE/ BIN, ISO, IMG).
-And there are tools to run simple file backups, copy discs, edit labels and covers, and the list goes on.
+Elsewhere, there are tools to create or rip audio CDs, burn, create or browse disc images (ASHDISC, CUE/ BIN, ISO, IMG); run simple file backups, copy discs, edit labels and covers, and the list goes on.

 What's new?
 Burning Studio 16 launches faster, offers a wider choice of skins and recognises more optical drives than ever before.